(updated July 2022)

-Little Dunn’s River in Ocho Rios, Saint Ann, is a smaller more rootsy alternative to the tourist masses ascending hand in hand, on it’s more famous sister, Dunn’s River Falls.
-Whilst it’s not as magnificent as its bigger sister, it’s still worth a mid-week visit for a few hours, if you want to cool off and experience a ‘local’ chill spot.
+Little Dunn’s River in Ocho Rios, Saint Ann, is a smaller more rootsy alternative to the tourist masses ascending hand-in-hand, up the waterfalls of its more famous sister, Dunn’s River Falls.
+Whilst it’s not as magnificent as its bigger sister, it’s still worth a mid-week visit for a few hours if you want to cool off and experience a ‘local’ chill spot.

 Little Dunn’s River is accessed from one of two inconspicuous gateways on the paved roadside walkway, known locally as The One Love Trail, to the side of the busy A3 Main Road.

 The first of which has a double door gateway, and the second further along the trail has a single gateway, which is usually manned.